mitchellh/tlaplus-radix-tree/README.md

 commands in `tlatools.jar`.
 If you have no idea what I'm talking about, stick with TLA+ Toolbox for now.

+If you're a Nix user, this repository has a `shell.nix` that sets everything up.

 ### Executing a Model

 To execute a model: